Kalvåg

 Kalvåg is a village in Bremanger Municipality in Vestland county, Norway.
 It is located on the southeast side of the island of Frøya on the coast along the Frøysjøen strait, the southern entrance to the Nordfjorden.
-The village of Kalvåg was the administrative centre of the old municipality of Bremanger that existed from 1838 until 1964 when the municipality was enlarged and the administration center was moved east to the mainland village of Svelgen.
-There is a series of bridges that connect Kalvåg to the nearby island of Bremangerlandet.
+There is a series of bridges that connect Kalvåg to the nearby island of Bremangerlandet (which is connected to the mainland via a tunnel and bridge).

-The 0.42 km2 village has a population (2018) of 450 and a population density of 955 PD/km2.
+The 0.42 km2 village has a population (2024) of 401 and a population density of 955 PD/km2.

-Today, the village of Kalvåg has a unique collection of old waterfront buildings, reputed to be the largest and best-kept waterfront environment in the county.
+The village of Kalvåg has a unique collection of old waterfront buildings, reputed to be the largest and best-kept waterfront environment in the county.
 Many of the old wharf buildings have been restored and converted to provide accommodation.
 The harbor is very good, with spacious public quays.
 Frøya Church is located about 1.5 km northeast of the center of Kalvåg.
-Throughout the municipality of Bremanger, there are tourist destinations such as Grotlesanden, the Hornelen cliff, rock carvings at Vingen, and the old trading stations of Rugsund and Smørhavn.
+There are some nearby tourist destinations such as Grotlesanden, the Hornelen cliff, rock carvings at Vingen, and the old trading stations of Rugsund and Smørhavn.

+History

+The village of Kalvåg was the administrative centre of Bremanger Municipality from 1838 until 1964 when the municipality was enlarged and the administrative center was moved east to the mainland village of Svelgen.